PowerExplorer/PowerFileExplorer/README.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
+    The author is not responsible for any kind of damages or loss while using or misusing this software, which is distributed "AS IS".
+No warranty of any kind is expressed or implied.
+    You use AT YOUR OWN RISK.
     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.